Everyone will agree that as adults, one of our biggest dreams is having a place to call our own.

-Leaving your country or just your parents’ house is the first step we take towards achieving that dream.
+Leaving your country or just your parents’ house is the first step towards achieving that dream.

 According to the Canadian Rental Housing Index, there are a little over 32,000 rental households in Saskatoon, Saskatchewan.

 Pros of Renting

 One of the most important aspects of renting a place is that it allows tenants to have a certain amount of flexibility they won’t have if they do decide to buy a house.

 Maintenance Not Included!

 For first-time homeowners, saving this extra money will definitely help put it on other future expenditures.

-However, it’s still important that you read the lease thoroughly to make sure that maintenance costs will not be your responsibility or that your landlord hasn’t added a clause allowing them to raise the rent in order to cover for their expenses.
+Also, make sure that the landlord hasn’t added a clause allowing them to raise the rent to cover for their expenses.

 Fixed Monthly Expenses

-Apparently, renting is somehow more suitable for younger adults than it is for adults in their prime.
+Renting is somehow more suitable for younger adults than it is for adults in their prime.